Cruising 101, Part 3: Behind the Scenes on the Ship

 Other Facts to Know:

 * The staff and personnel work long hours.
 The crew (housekeeping, wait staff) will bunk in shared quarters on Deck 1 or below.
-Staff (entertainment, supervisors) may or may not share quarters and may be on Decks 2 and/or 3.
+Staff (entertainment, supervisors) may or may not share quarters and may be on higher decks.
+See above.

 * Your traditional officers (including the cruise director, chef and maybe the assistants) may have staterooms where the passengers are: Decks 4, 5, 6 or higher.
 Of course, the captain has a nice stateroom, perhaps a suite.
 Everyone, regardless of rank, works 10-14 hours but they do get breaks and they get to go ashore when in port. * The wait staff works hard: they work the buffets, afternoon tea and meals in the dining rooms and they come ashore with you on the private island days.

-* Your room might be serviced twice a day (making up the room when you leave in the morning and turn-down service in the evening, complete with a towel animal), plus there is room service. * In the morning, around 5AM or 6AM, someone is literally swabbing the deck, lounge chairs are being readied and the pool has already been serviced. * The fitness center usually opens up early and yoga or spin classes may start as early as 6AM. * Many, many positions were not mentioned: the dressed up characters/actors, the sound, light and camera crew, life guards (although signs are posted about swimming at your own risk), security and who knows, there may be a person who is responsible for running the movies on the Lido Deck, not to mention the in-house closed circuit TV channels.
+* Your room is usually serviced once a day nowadays (since Covid), plus there room service is available.
+But you can contact Housekeeping or your room steward when you need something. * In the morning, around 5AM or 6AM, someone is literally swabbing the deck, lounge chairs are being readied and the pool has already been serviced. * The fitness center usually opens up early and yoga or spin classes may start as early as 6AM. * Many, many positions were not mentioned: the dressed up characters/actors, the sound, light and camera crew, life guards (although signs are posted about swimming at your own risk), security and who knows, there may be a person who is responsible for running the movies on the Lido Deck, not to mention the in-house closed circuit TV channels.

 * Hopefully, you will enjoy your experience more when you encounter the hard working staff on your trip.
 Smile back when they greet you and be nice to them!